UniQ1app/UniQ1/README.md

-# UNIQ — Universal Network for Intelligence & Qualification
+# UNIQ — Universal Network for Information & Qualification

-**Phase 1 — Web Application (Non-Blockchain)**

-UNIQ is a merit-based intelligence ecosystem built on top of Qubic.
+UNIQ is a merit-based application layer built on top of the Qubic ecosystem.
-This repository contains the full **Phase 1 Web Application**, including:

-- Public Intelligence Hub
-- Learning Academy
-- Structured Social System
-- Governance Interface (off-chain, visual only)
-- Merit & Identity Profiles
-- AI-powered truth, summarization, and anti-FUD tools

-⚠️ **IMPORTANT**
-- This repository contains **NO blockchain logic**
-- No token creation
-- No smart contracts
-- No staking logic on-chain

-Blockchain logic is handled **exclusively** in:
-👉 `UNIQ-Phase2-Qubic`
+Its purpose is to educate, qualify, structure, and reward contributors who actively strengthen the clarity, adoption, and long-term resilience of Qubic.

+UNIQ is not a social network.
+UNIQ is not a media platform.
+UNIQ is not a speculative product.

+UNIQ is a Merit Engine.

 ---

-## 🧠 Philosophy
+## Core Principles

-UNIQ is designed to:
-- Kill misinformation (FUD) through verified data
-- Reward competence, not noise
-- Separate learning from power
-- Build legitimacy before governance
-- Align humans, AI, and deterministic systems
+- Merit over money
+- Contribution over status
+- Validation over visibility
+- Long-term alignment over speculation

+Influence is earned through verified action, not capital.

 ---

+## Project Structure

+This repository contains **Phase 1** of the UNIQ project.

+### Phase 1 — Web Application (Off-chain)

+This phase is designed for **standard developers**
+(No blockchain knowledge required)

+It includes:
+- A public Intelligence Hub (anti-FUD, information clarity)
+- An Academy (learning & qualification)
+- A structured Social layer (mentorship, Q&A)
+- A Governance interface (visual only, no on-chain power)
+- A Merit-based identity profile

+All logic in this repository is **off-chain**.

+---

+## Repository Architecture
+UniQ/
+├── frontend/     # Next.js web application
+├── backend/      # API & data services
+├── ai/           # AI behavior & logic specifications
+├── docs/         # Functional documentation
+└── README.md

+---

+## What This Repository Does NOT Contain

+- No token contracts
+- No staking logic
+- No governance execution
+- No blockchain interaction

+All blockchain-related logic belongs to **Phase 2** in a separate repository:
+`UNIQ-Phase2-Qubic`

+---

-## 🗂 Repository Structure
+## Who Should Work on This Repository

+✅ Frontend developers (React / Next.js)
+✅ Backend developers (API, data handling)
+✅ AI / data engineers
+❌ Blockchain developers (not here)

+---

+## Status

+- Structure finalized
+- Aligned with UNIQ Whitepaper v2.0
+- Ready for incremental implementation

+This repository is the technical translation of the UNIQ vision for Phase 1.